What Is Hepatocellular Carcinoma?

 Cirrhosis.
 This serious disease happens when liver cells are damaged and replaced with scar tissue.
 Many things can cause it: hepatitis B or C infection, alcohol drinking, certain drugs, and too much iron stored in the liver.

 Obesity and diabetes.
 Both conditions raise your risk of liver cancer.
 Obesity can lead to nonalcoholic fatty liver disease, which can lead to hepatocellular carcinoma.
-The higher risk from diabetes may be due to high insulin levels in people with diabetes or from liver damage caused by the disease.
+The higher risk from diabetes may be due to liver damage caused by the disease.
+Plus, people with diabetes are often overweight or obese.

 Iron storage disease.
 This causes too much iron to be stored in the liver and other organs.
 People who have it may develop hepatocellular carcinoma.